How does a SQL injection attack work?

 It is also best practice to make sure that these safeguards are applied to all text input forms, rather than just those that connect to sensitive databases, as lateral movement and privilege escalation are common hallmarks of SQL injection attacks.
 You should also make sure that database error messages aren't displayed on public-facing websites, as these can give attackers more information about the structure of your databases to inform further attempts.

-How have SQL injections been used?
+How have SQL injections been used and what impact do they have?

 SQL injections have been used in multiple cyber attacks over the last 20 years, often as an initial probe before other, more sophisticated tools and techniques are deployed.